General FAQ

 When are applications due?

-May I send my PA Program application directly to OUHSC?
+May I send my PA Program application directly to OUHC?

-No. You must apply through the Centralized Application Service for Physician Assistants, or CASPA.
+No. Only the supplemental application will be completed with OUHC.
+You must apply through the Centralized Application Service for Physician Assistants, or CASPA.
 The CASPA application requires official transcripts, three letters of recommendation, a personal statement, and an application fee.
-The application cycle opens June 1st, and the deadline is September 1st.
+The application cycle opens June 1, and the submission deadline is September 1.

 Is online prerequisite coursework accepted?